KauliFlowar/SummativeGame/README.md

 # SummativeGame
-VR Soldering Sim for IDC4U3 2024 S2
+Blind Spot for IDC4U3 2024 S2

+A VR game for the Oculus Quest 2 about finding your glasses as a nearsighted person!